 SMITHVILLE, Texas – (Dec.
 18, 2012) – Next time you need to go to the emergency room in Bastrop County, you can take a number and wait in line – or you can wait at home and hold your place online.

-SetonER.com also is offered at eight other Seton facilities: Seton Medical Center Haysin Kyle; Seton Edgar B. Davis Hospital in Luling; Seton Medical Center Austin, Seton Northwest Hospital, Seton Southwest Hospital and University Medical Center Brackenridge in Austin; Seton Medical Center Williamson in Round Rock; and Seton Highland Lakes Hospital in Burnet.
+SetonER.com also is offered at eight other Ascension Seton facilities: Ascension Seton Medical Center Haysin Kyle; Ascension Seton Edgar B. Davis Hospital in Luling; Ascension Seton Medical Center Austin, Ascension Seton Northwest Hospital, Ascension Seton Southwest Hospital and University Medical Center Brackenridge in Austin; Ascension Seton Medical Center Williamson in Round Rock; and Ascension Seton Highland Lakes Hospital in Burnet.

 Because emergency rooms treat patients in order of severity (a process called “triage”), patients with non-life threatening conditions can wait for an hour or more while those who show up with more severe injuries or ailments get priority.
 SetonER.com ensures most of that waiting can be done at home.